 With nearly 2 million hectares of unrivalled diversity of fauna and flora, the world-renowned Kruger National Park is one of the oldest and largest game reserves in Africa.
-Located in the north east of the country, bordering Mozambique to the east and Zimbabwe & Botswana to the north, the Kruger has some of the best Big Five game viewing in Africa.
-Follow the prides of lion as they hunt their prey, marvel at the stealthy elephant roaming through the bushveld and spot leopards lounging in the branches above.
+Located in the north east of the country, bordering Mozambique to the east and Zimbabwe & Botswana to the north, the Kruger has some of the best Big 5 game viewing in Africa… Follow the prides of lion as they hunt their prey, marvel at the stealthy elephant roaming through the bushveld and spot leopards lounging in the branches above.

 Founded by the president, Paul Kruger, after whom the park is named, it was only opened to the public in 1926.
 The reserve was first established in 1898 as a means of protecting animals from the popular big game hunting.
 Since then, Kruger has become a beacon of wildlife conservation, gradually expanding, until it now covers an area the size of Wales.
-The park contains 6 different eco-systems from open plains to lush forest.
+The park contains six different eco-systems from open plains to lush forest.
 This ecological diversity gives rise to a great number of different habitats, meaning the bird and wildlife is abundant, with almost 150 different mammal species and over 500 species of bird recorded.

 Owing to the relatively sparse vegetation and numerous waterholes, the game viewing in the Kruger is some of the most rewarding in Africa.
 You can expect to see plenty of herbivores, including herds of elephant, and buffalo, giraffe, Burchell’s zebra, wildebeest, hippo, and numerous antelope species, along with both black and white rhino.
 The Kruger is home to the world’s largest rhino population, containing around 8-9,000 rhino, around half of South Africa’s total population.
-The large number of plains animals attract all the big predators, so look out for lion, leopard, cheetah, spotted hyena and jackal.
+The large number of plains animals attract all of the big predators, so look out for lion, leopard, cheetah, spotted hyena and jackal.
 If you are really lucky you might even get to see the critically endangered African wild dog.

 Find the perfect accommodation in and around the Kruger National Park, from luxury safari lodges on private game reserves to tented camps inside the park itself.

-Golf courses in and round the Kruger National park, from Hans Merensky in the north to the world-renowned Leopard Creek in the South.
+Golf courses in and round the Kruger National Park, from Hans Merensky in the north to the world-renowned Leopard Creek in the south.
 Combine your safari holiday in Africa with golfing.

-Everything you need to know about a safari holiday in the Kruger such as the best time to visit, what to pack and what the weather will be like.
+Everything you need to know about a safari holiday in the Kruger area, such as the best time to visit, what to pack and what the weather will be like.